 Step 8 – Use the Exchange Rate

-You are not required to use any specific exchange rate, but it has to be reasonable.
+You are not required to use any specific exchange rate in particular, but it has to be reasonable.
 Both the Department of Treasury and the IRS each publish their own annual exchange rates and feasibly, either exchange-rate would be okay to use.

 It is important to make sure that you use the respective exchange rate for the year at issue.
-Sorry for those of you with euros, rupees or rubles who want to use current exchange rates for prior years.
+Sorry for those of you with Euros or Rupees who want to use current exchange rates for prior years.

 Step 9 – Complete the FBAR

 The FBAR is a relatively simple from a preparation standpoint.
 In other words, for each account, you will identify the name of the institution, the address, and the maximum balance.
 There’s not much more needed beyond this information.